-Below you will find both testimonies from CruCon participants as well as examples of multiple final projects.
+Below you will find specific testimonies from CruCon participants as well as examples of multiple final projects.

 Youth - “I really appreciate the way CruCon develops conversations with my parents.
 I've learned things about them that I never would have otherwise (for better or for worse :), and it has deepened our relationship.
 CruCon has also really pushed me out of my comfort zone in great ways.
 I have become much more confident in conversation, presenting and prayer, and a lot of that can be attributed to the CruCon program.” - SLAQer